samdalvai/ecslime-engine/README.md

 - Import / Export

     - Export/Import entities to/from json files
-    - Import/Export levels to/from json files
+    - Export/Import levels to/from json files

 - Other Utilities
     - Test game systems
     - Load entity sprites
-    - Save levels to the browser's local storage
+    - Persist levels to the browser's local storage

 # Game example